jashusai/log1/README.md

 3.On which days did more than 1% of requests lead to errors?

 Project follows good SQL coding practices:

 1.Each question should be answered with a single database query.

 2.The code is error free and conforms to the PEP8 style recommendations.

-3.The code presents its output in clearly forma
+3.The code presents its output in clearly formatted plain text.

+## Setup environment:

 1.Download Vagrant and install.